lupyuen/lupyuen.github.io/src/pinephone.md

 }),
 ```

-Is actually a shortcut for...
+Is actually the short form of...

 ```zig
 // Button with "zgt.Button_Impl.Config"